Best Football Cards to Invest In 2026 — Fernando Mendoza, Carnell Tate & the 2026 Rookie Class

 Travis Hunter — Jacksonville Jaguars (2025 Draft, #2 Overall)

-Hunter is the most unique player to enter the NFL in decades — a two-way starter who plays both wide receiver and cornerback for the Jaguars.
-The Heisman Trophy winner was taken #2 overall after Jacksonville traded up, and his rookie cards from 2025 Prizm and Optic are among the most actively traded in the hobby.
-His dual-position value makes him a rare collectible — there is simply no comparable player in the modern game.
+Hunter remains the most unique player in the NFL — a two-way starter who plays both wide receiver and cornerback for the Jaguars.
+The Heisman Trophy winner's rookie cards from 2025 Prizm and Optic are among the most actively traded in the hobby.
+His dual-position value makes him a rare collectible — there is simply no comparable player in the modern game, which gives his cards a narrative premium that holds up even during down stretches.

 What to target: 2025 Prizm Silver and Optic Holo parallels carry the strongest premiums.
-Base rookies offer better long-term ROI if Hunter lives up to the generational hype.
-Early pricing has been aggressive — look for dips during the offseason before his first NFL games.
+Base rookies offer better long-term ROI if Hunter sustains the generational-talent narrative.
+Early pricing was aggressive — current offseason dips are the better buying window than peak hype.

 Types of Cards to Focus On